byme8/Dapper.Json/README.md

-# Dapper.Json adds support for JSON columns inside the Dapper
+# JSON columns for the Dapper

 It is a small library that simplifies JSON column handling inside the Dapper.